 Year of graduation: 2020

 Although there is a substantial body of work on the inclusion of women in traditionally male-dominated processes of water management and water governance, these efforts have mostly been concentrated in the Global South and women are still lacking in positions with decision-making power, making water governance still gender disparate from the top-down.
-In my thesis, I examined the representation of women and the conceptualization of gender in water governance organizations.
+In the thesis, Jaclyn examined the representation of women and the conceptualization of gender in water governance organizations.

-The second part broadened the study area, in which I gathered gender disaggregated data from 45 international River Basin Organizations (RBO) and determine if and to what extent RBOs conceptualize women and gender issues.
+The second part broadened the study area, in which Jaclyn gathered gender disaggregated data from 45 international River Basin Organizations (RBO) and determined if and to what extent RBOs conceptualize women and gender issues.
 Results indicated that women are underrepresented in RBOs as a whole and in positions of decision-making power.
 Of the RBOs that did conceptualize gender and/or women, few have incorporated them into explicit policies, and the majority were donor funded and concentrated in the Global South.
 Findings show that there is no correlation between RBOs that conceptualize gender into their policies or programs and increased equitable gender representation among RBO employees and decision-makers.

-The results of my research highlighted the need for more thorough gender-disaggregated data collection and analysis and gender mainstreaming in all levels of water governance and management in both developing and developed country contexts, which could in turn, increase the effectiveness of such processes.
+The results of the research highlighted the need for more thorough gender-disaggregated data collection and analysis and gender mainstreaming in all levels of water governance and management in both developing and developed country contexts, which could in turn, increase the effectiveness of such processes.

 Whose Right is Right?
 Searching for a Common “Right” for Promoting Trust and Water-Related Data Exchange in Central Asia